Abdullateef-jr/DataAnalysts-DataScientists-project/README.md

 ```
 ### Finance data description

-Column Name              Description

-Symbol:  The stock ticker symbol.
+1. Symbol:  The stock ticker symbol.
 In this case, it's always BAJAUTOFIN, referring to Bajaj Auto Finance.
-Series:  Market segment or category of the stock.
+2. Series:  Market segment or category of the stock.
 For equities traded in India, EQ indicates "Equity" segment (regular shares).
-Date:              The trading date for that row.
+3. Date:    The trading date for that row.
 Format: DD-MMM-YYYY.
-Prev Close:        The closing price of the stock from the previous trading day.
+4. Prev Close:  The closing price of the stock from the previous trading day.
 Used to assess price movement compared to the previous day.
-Open Price:         The price at which the first trade was executed on that trading day.
+5. Open Price:   The price at which the first trade was executed on that trading day.
-High Price:         The maximum price the stock reached during that day’s trading session.
+6. High Price:         The maximum price the stock reached during that day’s trading session.
-Low Price:          The minimum price the stock touched during the day.
+7. Low Price:          The minimum price the stock touched during the day.
-Last Price:        The last recorded trade price before the market closed that day.
+8. Last Price:        The last recorded trade price before the market closed that day.
-Close Price:       The final or closing price of the stock, typically used in financial analysis.
+9. Close Price:       The final or closing price of the stock, typically used in financial analysis.
 This is the price at the end of regular trading hours.
-Average Price:      The volume-weighted average price (VWAP) of all trades for that day.
+10. Average Price:      The volume-weighted average price (VWAP) of all trades for that day.
 Calculated as:(Turnover/TotalTradedQuantity)(Turnover / Total Traded Quantity)(Turnover/TotalTradedQuantity)
-Turnover           The total value of shares traded during the day in Indian Rupees (₹).
+11. Turnover           The total value of shares traded during the day in Indian Rupees (₹).
 Calculated as: TotalTradedQuantity×AveragePriceTotal Traded Quantity × Average PriceTotalTradedQuantity×AveragePrice
-No. of Trades:       Number of separate transactions (buy-sell orders) executed that day.
+12. No. of Trades:       Number of separate transactions (buy-sell orders) executed that day.
 In this dataset, it's often shown as - meaning data not available or not reported.